VirologyCharite/python-line-counting/README.md

-# Counting line of Python code in .py and .ipynb files
+# Counting lines of Python code in .py and .ipynb files

 Here are two scripts for counting non-blank non-comment lines of code in Python or Jupyter (iPython) notebook files.